phuongpho/phuongpho/README.md

 </p>
 </details>

+For more updates, please visit my [personal page](patrickphophd.com).

 ## Publications
 - [Regularized Simple Graph Convolution (SGC) for improved interpretability of large datasets](https://journalofbigdata.springeropen.com/articles/10.1186/s40537-020-00366-x): We propose a flexible penalization scheme on the SGC to simplify the inference process and facilitate investigation of important features for node classification task
 - [Exploring the Value of Nodes with Multicommunity Membership for Classification with Graph Convolutional Neural Networks](https://www.mdpi.com/2078-2489/12/4/170): We investigate optimal sampling strategies to improve the efficiency of GNNs.